 What is giardiasis?

-Giardia intestinalis is one of the most common intestinal parasites in the world.
-It is most prevalent in developing countries where infections are associated with poor sanitary conditions, poor water quality control, and overcrowding.
-However, giardia is also a common cause of parasitic infection in the U.S. Hikers and campers who drink water from streams and other potentially contaminated sources are often infected.
+Giardiasis a common intestinal parasite.
+It is most prevalent in countries where there is poor sanitary conditions, poor water quality control, and overcrowding.
+However, it is also a common cause of parasitic infection in the U.S. Hikers and campers who drink water from streams and other potentially contaminated sources are often infected.

 What causes giardiasis?

-The Giardia intestinalis parasite lives in two stages:
+The parasite that causes giardiasis lives in two stages:

-The parasite may be directly transmitted from person-to-person by contact with infected feces, or indirectly, through consuming food and water contaminated with cyst-containing feces.
+The parasite may be passed from person-to-person by contact with infected feces, or through consuming contaminated food or water.

 What are symptoms of giardiasis?

-The time between infection and the onset of acute symptoms usually is from one to two weeks.
+The time between infection and the onset of symptoms usually is from 1 to 2 weeks.
 Some infected people have very mild symptoms or no symptoms at all.
 The symptoms of giardiasis are a lot like those of other gastrointestinal diseases.
-Consult a doctor for diagnosis.
+Consult a health care provider for diagnosis.

 How is giardiasis diagnosed?

 Positive diagnosis of giardiasis is made by microscopic identification of the parasite in stool samples.
 If you think you may have this illness, contact your health care provider for advice.